nathanlarsen1/DisplayMousePosition/README.md

 <h2>Description</h2>
-The project consists of an AutoIt script that displays the mouse position on the screen next to the mouse pointer.
+This project consists of an AutoIt script that displays the mouse position on the screen next to the mouse pointer.
 If F9 is pressed a popup displays the last coordinates of the mouse pointer.
 The ESC key exits the program.<br/>

 <h2>Language</h2>